 You get success and boost your confidence when you pass it.
 As a result, the TELC certificate is proof of your language ability.
 It helps you with personal, professional, and social growth.

-Do you want to study, do a job, or settle in Europe?
+Do you want to study, work, or settle in Europe?

 The TELC is an internationally recognized European language test.
 For this reason, many governments and organizations acknowledge this certificate.